 Accident and illness plans for dogs average $400β$700/year for medium breeds.
 Small dogs and young dogs cost less; large breeds and older dogs cost more.

 Whether insurance βpays offβ depends on your dogβs health history and risk tolerance.
 For most owners, the peace of mind alone is worth something β and a single major surgery can cost more than a decade of premiums.
+Getting insurance when your dog is young and healthy ensures you wonβt face exclusions for pre-existing conditions later.

-Grooming: $50β$800/year
+Grooming: $50β$900/year

-- Low-maintenance coats (Labradors, Beagles): $50β$100/year for occasional baths
+- Low-maintenance coats (Labradors, Beagles, Boxers): $50β$100/year for occasional baths and nail trims

-- Medium-maintenance: $200β$400/year with professional grooming every 8β12 weeks
+- Medium-maintenance (Huskies, German Shepherds): $200β$400/year with professional grooming every 8β12 weeks

-- High-maintenance (Poodles, Doodles, Shih Tzus): $600β$900/year with monthly grooming
+- High-maintenance (Poodles, Doodles, Shih Tzus, Bichons): $600β$900/year with monthly grooming

 Supplies, Toys, and Bedding: $200β$500/year